ros2/design/articles/055_ros_parameter_design.md

 ### Parameter API

-The client libraries will provide an API for interfacing with the Core Parameter API for both local and remote nodes including return codes.
+The client libraries will provide the following API for interfacing with the Core Parameter API for both local and remote nodes including return codes.

 ### Parameter Events